Koudela/eArc-di/README.md

 ## basic usage

 A new dependency resolver can be initialized with no arguments.
+Use this in your `index.php`, bootstrap or configuration script.

 ```php
 use eArc\DI\DI;